slowernews/wisdom-tldr/README.md

 ###On confidence

 If you say it with confidence, you are what you say you are.<br>
-Don't care from where you get your confidence, just get it.
-[Mastery](#on-mastery) and core values are good sources.
+[Mastery](#on-mastery) and core values are good sources of confidence.
+In the meanwhile fake it.

 > *'You're only as good as your next speech.'*